browserengineering/book/book/accessibility.md

 access and interact with websites---and shows how to solve several of the most common accessibility problems in browsers.
 The key takeaways are:

-- the semantic and declarative nature of HTML makes accessibility features natural extensions;
+- The semantic and declarative nature of HTML makes accessibility features natural extensions.
-- accessibility features often serve multiple needs, and almost everyone benefits from these features in one way or another;
+- Accessibility features often serve multiple needs, and almost everyone benefits from these features in one way or another.
-- the accessibility tree is similar to the display list and drives the browser's interaction with screen readers and other assistive technologies;
+- The accessibility tree is similar to the display list and drives the browser's interaction with screen readers and other assistive technologies.
-- and new features like dark mode, keyboard navigation, and outlines need to be customizable by web page authors to be maximally usable.
+- New features like dark mode, keyboard navigation, and outlines need to be customizable by web page authors to be maximally usable.

 ::: {.web-only}